 When should I begin contacting moving companies for estimates?

-Try to provide the moving companies with as much notice as possible, especially if you are moving during the busy season as noted above.
+Try to provide your packers and movers with as much notice as possible, especially if you are moving during the busy season as noted above.
 Six weeks from the actual move date is not too early for estimators to come into your home to complete what they refer to as a “visual survey of your household goods shipment.”
 Add even more time to make a decision if you are obligated by your employer to submit estimates for approval.
-Try to decide which movers and packers you will use four weeks from your actual load day.
-Call the movers and packers to confirm your booking and schedule your packing, loading and delivery dates.
-This time frame can be shortened in the off peak season which is September 15 through May 15.
+Try to decide which packers and movers you will use four weeks from your actual load day.
+Call the packers and movers to confirm your booking and schedule your packing, loading and delivery dates.
+This time frame can be shortened in the off-peak season which is September 15 through May 15.

 What happens when a relocation consultant comes to my home?

-The relocation consultant will arrive at your home to complete the visual survey of your items.
+The relocation consultant along with your packers and movers will arrive at your home to complete the visual survey of your items.
 Once this is completed, the relocation consultant will calculate the weight, packing cost and any other charge related to your move.
 Remember that the relocation consultant must clearly see what you are moving in order to provide you with an accurate estimate.
-Crawl spaces, attics and cluttered closets can be deceiving, so organize your house before the relocation consultant arrives.
+Crawl spaces, attics, and cluttered closets can be deceiving, so organize your house before the relocation consultant arrives.